 How did you get into photography?
 I started off taking it at sixth form to fill in the time as I concentrated on other A-levels such as Psychology, but it ended up being the one which most challenged me.
 I had to think in a completely different way than I was used to.
 The last 2 years have been pivotal to the direction of my photography.
 The decision to refocus my photography on my identity as a British-Nigerian, femininity and the less spoken narratives of West African heritage, remains my motivation to keep pushing.

-Who are some of the artists who inspire you?
-You have previously mentioned J.D Ojeikere and his iconic Hairstylesseries, where do you see your work in relation to this?
-As an extension of this conversation?
+Who are some of the artists who inspire your practice?
 I always revisit Carrie Mae Weems and her unforgettable Kitchen Table series.
 I sometimes mediate on it as a reminder to keep portraying the stories of black women, keep portraying stories of myself.
 Because who better to tell my truth, than me?
-Other late greats, such as Seydou Keïta , Malick Sidibé, Irving Penn and Robert Mapplethorpe are photographers, who for me, were visionaries on the merging of art and fashion.
+Other late greats, such as Seydou Keïta , Malick Sidibé, Irving Penn and Robert Mapplethorpe, photographers who I consider to be visionaries in merging of art and fashion.